-Select the Object Selection tool.
+Select the Object Selection Tools panel. tool from the

 - Photoshop User Guide